The second book in the Towards Braiding series, Towards Scarring our Collective Soul Wound, is available now.

-Hard copies of Towards Braiding are available for $30 CAD (price includes shipping).
+Hard copies of Towards Braiding are available for $30 CAD (price includes shipping) in the ArtsEverywhere Shop.
 All proceeds will be forwarded to Indigenous communities in Brazil who are part of our broader network.
-Click the button below to order your copy:

 Towards Braiding, a book available here as a PDF and the accompanying program of artist residencies, gatherings, workshops, and other forms of engagement are part of a learning journey that Musagetes, the organization that hosts ArtsEverywhere, has embarked on to transform ourselves, our organization, and, hopefully, the wider communities of which we are part.
 As we have learned over the past four years of expressing a desire to work with Indigenous people, people of colour, and their many communities, our best intentions are not always aligned with our actions, and our most carefully designed plans are not always matched up with our aspirations.
 Often, we don’t even recognize that the frameworks we use—comprised of desires, intentions, plans, and actions—are the wrong starting points altogether.